pascalpoizat/pascalpoizat.github.io/src/_posts/2016-01-29-github-pages-without-the-workflow.md

 Step 4. is achieved by `src/update-site.sh`.
 {: .text-justify}

-**Note:** for the time being, the scripts are copied at the root of the repository in step 4 because Jekyll copies them from `src` to `src/_site` at step 3.
-In further versions, I plan to avoid this.
-Meanwhile, remember to run scripts that are in `src` not at the root of the repository.
-{: .text-justify}

 **Note:** Jekyll supports the possibility to tell in its configuration file where are the source and the target directories.
 I may use this in the future to simplify things and avoid some file copying.